eoinkelly/notes/ruby/what-makes-good-tests.md

 ## Specific RSpec features

+In general I think I am favoring using the minimum amount of rspec sugar - it's just more stuff that a reader has to understand to grok the tests.

 ### subject

-* i think it throws away an opportuntiy to use a better name for the subject e.g. `foo_with_some_val`
+* -- I think it throws away an opportuntiy to use a better name for the subject e.g. `foo_with_some_val`
-* I don't like it, can't articulate why - TODO figure this out
+* ++ It is quite a descriptive name I guess as long as it is clear exactly what the subject is
+* -- just some sugar syntax that doesn't add much value - `let(:subject) { ... }` is clearer

 ### On let and let!

-* are they too magical?
-* do we do too much drying up of tests?
+* be careful not to use them to make specs too dry
+* ++ let is very convenient
+* -- let is most convenient if you are creating slow collaborators that you want to memoize
+    * might be much less of an issue if test style is mockist ???
+* -- let! is less useful, might be better in a before block ???

 ### rspec custom matchers

-* are custom matchers good?
-    * ++ they do read nicely
+* ++ they do read nicely and make the test less noisy
-    * -- they hide the precise details of how the test passed/failed
+* -- they hide the detail of how the test passed/failed
-    * -- they hide an opportunity to show to to use the object
+* -- they hide an opportunity to show to to introspect the object
+* -- not likely the reader will know exactly how they work without searching

 ### shared examples

-I like them I think
+* ++ good for behaviours that are common to 2+ methods

-### naming of doubles
+# naming of doubles

-no suffix
-fake_foo
-foo_double
-???
+* I now prefer naming doubles without a prefix e.g. `foo` not `fake_foo` or `foo_double`
+    * the suffix seems noisy and unnecessary - it shouldn't matter in the context of the test whether the collaborator is real or not

 # On DRY in tests